This content has been machine translated dynamically.

 Using Proxy server:

-If the Citrix ADC appliance does not have direct access to the Internet and is connected to proxy, use the following command to configure the IP Reputation client to send requests to the proxy.
+If the Citrix ADC appliance does not have direct access to the Internet and is connected to a proxy, configure the IP Reputation client to send requests to the proxy.

 set reputation settings –proxyServer <proxy server ip> -proxyPort <proxy server port>

 > set reputation settings proxyServer 10.102.30.112 proxyPort 3128

 > set reputation settings –proxyServer testproxy.citrite.net –proxyPort 3128

 The Proxy Server IP can be an IP address or a fully qualified domain name (FQDN).